pkg image

 The journey up Poon Hill in the early morning, followed by the trek to Tadapani, offers breathtaking views, a sense of achievement, and beautiful scenery.
 It’s a day that embodies the charm of Nepal’s Annapurna region, with sweeping vistas of the sunrise and engaging trekking activities.

-An overnight stay at Tadapani.
+• An overnight stay in Tadapani.

 Day 5